KB4ptiste/nocturne-nexus/README.md

-# Nocturne Theme for VS Code
+# Nocturne Nexus Theme for VS Code

-Nocturne is a dark, purple-forward theme designed for people who spend a lot of time staring at code.
+Nocturne Nexus is a dark, purple-forward theme designed for people who spend a lot of time staring at code.
 It uses a deep violet base, soft lavender text, and high-chroma accents for structure, actions, and diagnostics.

 This repo is the **source of truth** for:

-- The Nocturne VS Code theme
+- The Nocturne Nexus VS Code theme
 - The shared color palette
 - The cross-platform design system (editor, terminal, Chroma, web)

 ---

 ## Features

 - Deep, low-glare background tuned for long sessions